cihanerdo/linkedin_job_crawler/README.md

 `DB_NAME="your_database_name"`

-## Install Requirements.txt
+## Installing Requirements

+Install the required dependencies using the following command:

 `pip install -r requirements.txt`

-## Install stopwords
+## Installing Stopwords

-Öncesinde hiç nltk kütüphanesi ve stopwords kullanmadıysanız aşağıdaki adımları uygulayın.
+If you haven't used the nltk library and stopwords before, execute the following steps:

 * `import nltk`
 * `nltk.download("stopwords")`

-## Nasıl Kullanılır

-**Full run modunda çalıştırmak için:**
+## How to Use

+**Full Run Mode**
+To run in full mode, use:

 `python main.py -j "job_title" -l "location"`

-**Debug modunda çalıştırmak için:**
+### **Debug Mode**
+To run in debug mode, use:

  `python main.py -j "job_title" -l "location" -d`

-## Destekleklenen Ülkeler
+## Supported Countries

-Desteklenen ülke ve geoid’ler configs/[conf.py](http://conf.py) dosyasında belirtilmiştir.

-Farklı ülke eklemek için ülke ismi ve geoid bilgisini conf.py içerisinde geoid_dict’e ekleyebilirsiniz.

-[LinkedIn Jobs](https://www.linkedin.com/jobs/) sekmesinde istenilen ülke aranarak geoid bilgisine aşağıdaki şekilde ulaşılabilir.
+The supported countries and their geoid configurations are specified in the conf.py file.

+If you want to add a different country, you can add its name and geoid information to the geoid_dict section in the conf.py file.

+To find the geoid information for the desired country, you can search for it on the [LinkedIn Jobs](https://www.linkedin.com/jobs/) tab.

 **Sample URL:** `https://www.linkedin.com/jobs/search/ currentJobId=3797992840&**geoId=101282230**&location=Germany`